carlosp420/nymphalidae_diversification/MS.md

 on a random sample of trees from the posterior distribution of a Bayesian run.
-We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found with a very low probability in random sample of 1000 trees from the posterior distribution (Fig. 3, Table 3).
+We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found with a very low probability in a random sample of 1000 trees from the posterior distribution (Fig. 3, Table 3).
 We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated net diversification rates could vary widely